rawatpranjal/data-for-irl/README.md

-# Datasets for Inverse Reinforcement Learning / Dynamic Discrete Choice Models
+# Datasets for Inverse Reinforcement Learning

 A curated list of open datasets capturing agent movements and choices through geographical spaces or economic decisions, suitable for inverse reinforcement learning projects.